Dealing with negative news coverage

 - Full Fact is another useful fact checking website

-- This article explains how to turn off notification on your phone apps
+- This article explains how to turn off notifications on your phone apps